 Following our CQC inspection on 30 August 2017 we are proud to announce that we achieved a GOOD overall.
 Please click on the attached to get the full Report

-Our team 7 Doctors, 2 Specialist Nursing Practitioners, 3 Nurses and 3 Health Care Assistants.
+Our team 7 Doctors, 4 Nurse Practitioners, 3 Practice Nurses and 3 Health Care Assistants.
 In addition we have many support staff who keep the health centre running on a day to day basis.

 What happens when you are referred by your GP to see a specialist?

 Please click on the attached Leaflet for more information of what happens when you are referred by your GP to see a specialist.
 This information can be made available in alternative formats, such as easy read or large print, and may be available in alternative languages, upon request.
 Please contact T: 0300 311 22 33 or email: email@example.com